 Focus on training as a solicitor with a legal leader

-Please note, with the exception of the March 2020 intake in Exeter, we do not review applications on a rolling basis.
+Please note we do not review applications on a rolling basis.
 Therefore, if successful you will be invited to an assessment centre in August 2020.

 We recruit 23 trainees every year, split between March and September intakes and based at our offices in London, Birmingham, Exeter and Manchester.
 Training is divided into four six-month seats and you can expect to experience a broad range of departments and practice areas over the course of the two-year period.